 Tobias: <I am never a Peeping Tom,> I said way too quickly, then added, <I cannot use my superpowers for evil.>

-Introducing Media Studies: a section criticized the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
-Also in the illustration were two drooling men looking at the women, eyes literally bulging out of their skulls.
-Paging Double Standard...
+- Introducing Media Studies: a section criticizes the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
+Also in the illustration are two drooling men looking at the women, eyes literally bulging out of their skulls.
+Paging Double Standard....

 [One priest] admitted that in his thirty years as a confessor none had escaped him except the elderly and the homely.

-Friends: The list of things done by Joey and Chandler is quite extensive.
-They gave up their apartment in order to see Monica and Rachel kiss for one minute.
+- Friends: The list of things done by Joey and Chandler is quite extensive.
+They give up their apartment in order to see Monica and Rachel kiss for one minute.
 They often go to great lengths for porn.